 Book a hotel that offers a full Israeli breakfast.
 These healthy breakfasts will keep you going until late afternoon.

-Some hotels offer free snacks, coffee and cookies – take advantage of the offer.
+Some hotels in Tel Aviv offer free snacks, coffee and cookies – take advantage of the offer.

 If you need a snack during the day visit the market and buy some fruit or visit one of the local supermarkets.
 Don’t buy snacks in a hotel shop or in a tourist area.

 If you are self-catering, shop at the market and look out for a Cofix minimarket or a cheaper supermarket, like Victory.